-Coastal’s Department of Marine Science offers an exceptional opportunity for field experience in Biology of Sharks at the Bimini Biological Field Station (BBFS) in the Bahamas.
+This faculty-led program is an exceptional opportunity for marine science field experience in shark biology at the Bimini Biological Field Station (BBFS) in the Bahamas.
 The course features lectures, discussions, analysis of research papers, frequent field trips, video presentations, and personal encounters with several species of large, actively feeding, and free-swimming sharks.
-Lectures focus on broad aspects of the biology of sharks, including: diversity, evolution, anatomy, physiology, behavior, ecology, fisheries, captive biology, conservation, and biomedical uses.
+Lectures focus on broad aspects of the biology of sharks, including diversity, evolution, anatomy, physiology, behavior, ecology, fisheries, captive biology, conservation, and biomedical uses.
 The majority of the academic work will be field-oriented.
-This fieldwork will introduce students to research techniques used at Coastal Carolina University and BBFS, where research on sharks has been ongoing for over 20 years.
+This fieldwork will introduce students to research techniques used at Coastal Carolina University and BBFS, where research on sharks has been ongoing for more than 20 years.

 Before leaving for Bimini, students will participate in a number of classroom activities (lectures, discussions) focused on introducing them to the biology of sharks and their trip to Bimini.
 We will take a half-day research cruise on the R/V Coastal II, during which we will set several experimental shark longlines.
 Any sharks captured will be identified, measured, sampled for DNA, and tagged and released.
 After a short but rigorous training session and observing the experienced Coastal Carolina University shark team set and retrieve the longlines and handle the sharks, students will be given an opportunity to do the same.

-MSCI 573/573L (Biology of Sharks).
-(3 credits + 1 credit) (Prereq: Permission of instructor) This is a graduate level course and lab on the biology of sharks.
+MSCI 573 and MSCI 573L Biology of Sharks.
+(3 credits + 1 credit).
+(Prereq: permission of instructor).
+This is a graduate-level course and lab on the biology of sharks.

-Students will stay in accommodations located on-site and owned by Bimini Biological Station, and in a hotel in Florida for one night.
+Students will stay in accommodations located on-site and owned by Bimini Biological Field Station.
+For one night, the group will stay in a hotel in Florida.

 Breakfast, lunch and dinner will be provided at BBFS, with one group meal on the last evening.
 Students will be responsible for snacks and lunches on the road.